PrincetonUniversity/VST/RefinedVST.md

 opam pin add builddep/
 ```

-Then clone our fork of RefinedC to any directory:
+Then clone our fork of RefinedC to any directory and install Lithium:

 ```[bash]
-git clone https://github.com/UIC-verif-group/refinedC refinedc opam pin ./refinedc -y
+git clone https://github.com/UIC-verif-group/refinedC refinedc opam pin coq-lithium ./refinedc -y
 ```

 Now we use the VST makefile to compile and install the RefinedVST files: